akempler/spacy-tesseract/README.md

 ---

-#### Spacy
+### Spacy NLP
 Uses Spacy nlp to retrieve information about text.

-Can provide a pdf or a text string to these endpoints.
+Can provide an image, pdf or a text string to these endpoints.

-#### `POST` `/api/annotate/sentences`

 You must provide one or the other of these.
 If both are present, the pdf will be used as the source.

+#### `POST` `/api/annotate/sentences`

 ```
 {
   "file": A source pdf file, <br/>
-  "text": Text to prociess (instead of a file).
+  "text": Text to process (instead of a file).
 }
 ```